danielelozzi/SPEED/README.md

     ```bash
     python generate_synthetic_data.py
     ```
-2. The script will create a new folder named `synthetic_data` in the current directory.
+2. The script will create a new folder named `synthetic_data_output` in the current directory.
 3. This folder will contain all the necessary files (`gaze.csv`, `fixations.csv`, `world.mp4`, etc.).
-4. In the SPEED GUI, you can now use the `synthetic_data` folder as input (e.g., for both the "Un-enriched Data Folder" and "Enriched Data Folder" paths) to run a full analysis pipeline.
+4. In the SPEED GUI, you can now use the folders inside `synthetic_data_output` as input to run a full analysis pipeline.

 ---
 ## ✍️ Authors & Citation